nicolay-r/attitudes-extraction-ds/README.md

 3. [RuAttitudes-1.0](https://github.com/nicolay-r/RuAttitudes) -- is a colection, developed in related paper.

 ## Convolutional Neural Networks for Relation Extraction

-> **UPD December 3rd, 2019:** `core` folder nowadays is an [AREkit](https://github.com/nicolay-r/AREkit) framework, and [ranlp-2019](https://github.com/nicolay-r/AREkit/tree/ranlp-2019) branch of the latter represents the same code included into this repository.

 Checkout [networks](/networks) folder for implementation details.